icing/mod_h2/README.md

 ##Sandbox

+##Building
+If you have a sandbox built from pre-0.9.x, you want to do a `make clean` before building the new version.
+At least throw away the header files in `sandbox/install/include/http*` and the httpd built in `sandbox/httpd/gen/httpd*`.

 ##Configuration
 The test setup in test/conf/* that gets installed in gen/install for the local httpd build contains some simple examples of how this module can